 Businesses have been quick to realize that when it comes to technology, the Baby Boomer generation offers a goldmine full of existing and potential consumers of technology.
 After all, this was the generation that most likely owned some of the earliest home computers on the market.
 They may have been slower to embrace it, but Boomers are no less enthusiastic about today’s modern tech.

 At least 78% of Boomers now online

 Baby Boomers are steadily embracing social media to stay connected with friends and family.
 Around 78 percent were online by 2013, with one-third considering themselves to be ‘heavy internet users.’
 And while they may not be regularly posting selfies, 82 percent belong to at least one social platform.

 108 million over 65s by 2050

 It’s expected that by 2030, there will be 72 million people living in the US aged over 65.
 By 2050 this figure could swell to 108 million.
 As Baby Boomers enter retirement, there will be an increased strain on the health care system.
 As a Boomer, you are fortunately positioned to benefit from an array of new technologies catering to older generations to help you enjoy your independence while aging at home.

 Technology to do the chores

 If you find household chores to be made easier or you simply have something better to do, technology has the solution.
 Remote control vacuum cleaners like the Roomba will do the hard work for you.
-Perhaps you’d like an internet-enabled refrigerator which will not only keep track of what’s inside, it will even arrange a home food delivery for you.
+Perhaps you’d like an internet-enabled refrigerator that will not only keep track of what’s inside, it will even arrange a home food delivery for you.
 No more time wasted on shopping lists and trips to the store.

 Monitor health at home